 - Sites don't convert because of lack of credibility (ie, contact us, names, departments, addresses etc)

-- People will not wait more then 8 seconds for a page to load.
+- People will not wait more than 8 seconds for a page to load.

-- Make sure everything on site is consistant.
+- Make sure everything on site is consistent.

 3:30 - 6:00 Search and Research on a Rail